sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

   * Shortcut for estimating from F to C: (weather in F - 30) / 2 = weather in
     C. This will be off by 1 or 2 degrees, but works well for situations like figuring out what to wear in the morning.
+* Meetups are a great way to learn new things and meet new people.
+  See [meetup.com](http://meetup.com) for more details on specific groups.

 ---